 5.2 Do you have procedural instructions, cleared with Finance, about how financial matters are handled within the area and are processes in place for regular monitoring of compliance with these instructions?
 Yes/ No Yes, GCRB approved its financial procedures in March 2017.
 These procedures are regularly reviewed (most recently in September 2020).
 Local desk instructions should be drawn, as appropriate, from the key principles of the SPFM.
 Instructions should be in place covering the arrangements for entering into commitments and for approving and processing the resultant payments, including VAT - and ensuring adequate separation of duties.
 This may also cover other matters such as delegated authorities, budget monitoring procedures and the requirement to consult Finance on all proposals that may have resource or other finance related implications.
 Monitoring of compliance should be supported by regular management checks and the consideration of financial matters at regular meetings with your managers.
 5.3 Do you delegate financial authority to staff at appropriate levels?
 Yes/ No The Board has a scheme of delegation with approval limits set for the Board, Chair and Executive Director.
-The scheme of delegation was reviewed by the Board in October 2018 and will be reviewed in 2021, notwithstanding circumstances including changes to law or guidance necessitating interim review.
+The scheme of delegation was reviewed by the Board in 2021 with new arrangements in place to ensure that decisions can be taken at the most appropriate level.
 Delegated financial authority (i.e. where members of your staff have full responsibility for budgets and take decisions without having to refer upwards) will not be appropriate in many Divisions but where it is you should provide details of the broad arrangements e.g. set out in desk instructions, financial responsibility statements.
 This is separate from Delegated Purchasing Authority (DPA).
 The authority required to make and authorise payments etc within SEAS and the authority to purchase in EASEbuy are also separate authorities.
 (General guidance on Delegated Authority is available in the SPFM.
 Guidance on the Scheme of Delegation is available on the Intranet.)